star-cats/blinky-dome/Patterns/README.md

 state machine muted it, and swells back on its own through a build. **Depth** blends out the intensity scaling if you want a fixed-brightness layer.

-**Drop Tracker** fires once on BUILDING → DRIVING: a trigger plus a linear ramp from 1 to 0 over **Fall**.
-Linear, not exponential — this is a one-shot sweep meant to hold the room for a few seconds, and exponential spends most of its life near zero.
+**Drop Tracker** fires once when bass returns after a quiet stretch — AMBIENT → DRIVING — as a trigger plus a linear ramp from 1 to 0 over **Fall**.
+Linear, not
+exponential: this is a one-shot sweep meant to hold the room for a few seconds, and exponential spends most of its life near zero.

+**Reset** (default 60s) is the minimum gap between drops.
+Bass detection is not perfect, and a track that loses a beat or two can flicker to ambient and back in seconds; without a holdoff every flicker would read as a drop and the biggest gesture in the rig would become its most common one.
+A transition inside the window is ignored outright, not queued, so nothing fires the instant it expires.
+The panel counts the remaining seconds so a quiet meter is never ambiguous.

 All three output 0 and say "no ctrl" when there is no controller.